Monday, July 25, 2011

 25.07.11.
 Snowy, steel mesh fence cordoned, quake damaged bldgs, Armagh St, post June 13 quake

-I cut down snowy Armagh St & along snowy Durham St Sth, past snowy Provincial Chambers ghost.
-Photographers were at snowy Gloucester St crossing, steel mesh fence cordoned near Central Library ghost.
+I wandered down snowy Armagh St & along snowy Durham St Sth, past Provincial Chambers ghost.
+Photographers jostled at Gloucester St crossing, steel-mesh-fence-cordoned near Central Library ghost.

-Not a NZDF cordon soldier in sight, nor cops.
-Only cops I saw near the snow cordon were two patrol cars, one on Durham St Sth, another on St Asaph St. Like everything else on snowy days, cops & military shut down too.
-I could've entered the CBD cordon anywhere.
-So much for snow cordon security.
-I had the risible thought of cops & NZDF soldiers tracking interlopers' footprints in CBD snow.
+Along the CBD-cordon, not a NZDF-soldier in sight.
+Only cops I saw near the snow-cordon were two patrol-cars, one on Durham St Sth, another on St Asaph St. Like everything else on snowy days, cops & military shut down too.
+I could've entered the cordon anywhere.
+So much for cordon security!
+I had the risible thought of cops & NZDF-soldiers tracking interlopers' footprints in CBD snow.

 25.07.11.
 Orange, plastic, road cones.
 Snowy, serial quake damaged, steel mesh fence cordoned, Feb 22 quake trashed, Provincial Chambers, Durham St Nth.
 Rydges & Clarendon Tower beyond, post June 13 quake.
 Clarendon Tower would be demolished, 2012.
 Rydges Hotel would survive the quakes.
 2022.
 Rydges Hotel still abandoned